harmancilab/COLLAGENE/examples/3_collective_decryption/README.md

 ls *.partdec * > PARTDECS.list
 COLLAGENE.sh -pool_partially_decrypted_matrices SITE_0 PARTDECS.list random_matrix_0.bin.enc_collaborative_dec.bin
 ```
+The first command makes a file that contains the list of partially decrypted files.
+Second command aggregates the partial decryptions.

 ## collaborative_decrypt_matrix.sh Script:
 To simulate collective decryption protocol more cleanly, we included a script (*collaborative_decrypt_matrix.sh*) to later examples that wraps these steps into one command.